Taxation of Fringe Benefits

 Simple Cafeteria Plans

-Employers are required to contribute to the simple cafeteria plan in one of 2 ways:
+Employers must contribute to the simple cafeteria plan in one of 2 ways:

 Dependent Care Flexibility Spending Arrangement